 And before and after each use, check the mouthguard for signs of wear and tear.
 If you notice any problems, you should replace your mouthguard, since damage can reduce its effectiveness.

-Keep Smiling When The Games Are Over
+Keep Smiling When the Games Are Over

-It doesn’t matter if you are youth league star, a member of a high school team, or part of a recreational league.
+It doesn’t matter if you are a youth league star, a member of a high school team, or part of a recreational league.
 You can get injured when you step on the court or field.
 A custom-fitted athletic mouthguard could be the difference between a swollen lip and a broken or lost tooth.